 Michael has conducted concerts featuring noteable musicians and entertainers from many diverse styles of music.
 He has worked with classical luminaries such as vocalist Marilyn Horne, flutist James Galway, pianist Alicia de Larrocha and guitarists Pepe and Angel Romero.

 In the field of popular music he has performed with Roberta Flack, Judy Collins, Art Garfunkel, Kenny Loggins, Ben Folds, Rufus Wainright, Jason Alexander, Patti Austin, Sandi Patty, Megan Hilty, Matthew Morrison, Doc Severinsen, the Preservation Hall Jazz Band, The Chieftains, Chicago, Pink Martini, and Big Bad Voodoo Daddy.

-With degrees from Wayne State University in Detroit and the University of Cincinnati College-Conservatory of Music, Michael furthered his training at the Pierre Monteux Domaine School for Conductors.
-He was a Dorati Fellowship Conductor with the Detroit Symphony and later served as that orchestra’s assistant conductor.
-He was resident conductor of the Florida Symphony and for eleven years served as music director of the Modesto Symphony Orchestra.
-Michael lives in Orlando, Florida with his wife Darcy.
-When not conducting he enjoys travel, photography and solving crossword puzzles.
+Born in Detroit, Michael studied music education at Wayne State University and conducting at the Cincinnati College-Conservatory of music.
+He was an Antal Dorati Fellowship Conductor with the Detroit Symphony Orchestra and subsequently served as the DSO’s assistant conductor for four years.
+Michael now lives in Florida with his wife Darcy.
+In his spare time he enjoys travel, photography and solving crossword puzzles.